himanshubabal/IGNFA-AI-Lab-Legal-RAG/docs/offline_setup.md

 # Offline Setup Guide

-This guide explains how to set up and use RAG-Anything in offline environments.
+This guide explains how to set up and use AI Lab IGNFA - Legal RAG System in offline environments.

 ## Overview

-RAG-Anything can be configured to work offline by using local models and avoiding cloud-based services where possible.
+AI Lab IGNFA - Legal RAG System can be configured to work offline by using local models and avoiding cloud-based services where possible.

 ## Local Embedding Models